 The Graphics Canvas - TurtleSpace

 You are going to be learning how to write computer programs which draw things on a digital canvas.
 This makes a lot of sense because most things that you interact with that contain a computer have a display of some sort or another.
-Think about it; desktop and notebook computers have flat-panel displays, mobile phones have small displays, tablets - check, new cars with a GPS, and now even the Nest Thermostat has a little display...
-They are everywhere these days.
+Think about it; desktop and notebook computers have flat-panel displays, mobile phones have small displays, tablets - check, new cars have a couple, and now even the Nest Thermostat has a little display...
+They are everywhere around you.

 You are going to be instructing an object, a turtle, to move around on a virtual canvas, drawing as it goes.
 TG, the program you will use, has an area (a subwindow) called the graphics canvas.
-Think of it as the world in which the turtle lives.
+Think of it as a two-dimensional world in which the turtle lives.

 Here's what the turtle's world looks like.
 The turtle starts out at the coordinates: 0,0 (the center of its world), heading North.
 The turtle's world is a bit different from the Cartesian coordinate system that you may be familiar with (from your math classes).

 If you look closely, you'll notice that the origin for angle measurement is different.
 In turtle graphics, 0 degrees is aligned with the positive Y axis instead of the positive X axis.
 The other difference is that angle measurement in positive amounts measure clockwise rotation, the opposite direction that you've learned in math classes.

 Four Basic Commands

 Table 2.1 shows a few Logo commands.